ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 8:***

-In the Storage section by default disk displayed with the size of 10 GB and Source is URL.
+In the Storage section by default root disk displayed with the size of 10 GB and Source is URL.
 If you want modify the disk clicking of 3 dot in the right side corner.
 Here this will be act as bootable disk.
 Click add disk button add the new disk with our existing PVC.

 <img src="images/additionaldisk.png" width="900" >